SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    If you assign a value to a property within its own ``didSet`` observer, the new value that you assign will replace the one that was just set.

+..
+TODO: If you add a property observer to a stored property of structure type, that property observer is fired whenever any of the sub-properties of that structure instance are set.
+This is cool, but non-obvious.
+   Provide an example of it here.

 .. _Properties_GlobalAndLocalVariables:

 Global and Local Variables